Teen Learning Series

 Tikkun Olam: what does it really mean, and what does our obligation to it entail?
 Should we focus on repairing our own community, or are we meant to go out into the world to fulfill this command?
 How do we enter a space that is not ours for the purpose of helping?
 Join us as we dive into the reality of poverty, both in our own city and around the world.
 We will also be exploring the history of Jews in Latin America.
 All BJ teens are encouraged to participate in this important learning series.

 All teens going on the Teen Service Learning Trip to the Dominican Republic will take part in this class—your tuition is included in the cost of the trip and you do not need to register separately here.
-The 2/6 session is specific to trip participants.
+The 2/6 session is specific to trip participants, and includes a parent session from 7-7:30PM.

 Race Within Judaism